 Many of the worst battery and sleep issues were resolved with firmware updates in 2016 but that is not stopping Microsoft from making additional adjustments and improvements.
 On Wednesday, Microsoft issued the March 2017 update for both the Surface Book and Surface Pro 4 and provided the details in a TechNet blog post rather than the usual Surface update pages.

-For the Surface Pro 4, a number of key components received new driver software versions.
+For the, a number of key components received new driver software versions.
 Of particular interest is the update to the solid-state drive controller that promises improved storage performance.
 Here are the details:

 - Surface UEFI (V106.1427.768.0) improves system stability and performance.